Kanak05/Hate-Speech-Classification/README.md

 # Hate-Speech-Classification

 ## 1. Problem Definition
-**Objective:** To build a model that can automatically detect hate speech in text data (tweets).
+**Objective:** To build a model that can automatically classify/detect hate speech in text data (eg. tweets).

-**Challenges:**
-- Handling imbalanced data
-- Understanding context in text
-- Dealing with noise like slang and abbreviations

 ---
 ## 2. Dataset & Preprocessing
 **Data Source:** A dataset of tweets labeled into 3 categories:
 - **Hate Speech (Class 0)**